Switch Transformers: Scaling to Trillion Parameter Models with Simple and Efficient Sparsity: Downstream Results

-\textbf{Fine-tuning tasks and datasets.} We select tasks probing language capabilities including question answering, summarization and knowledge about the world.
+\textbf{Fine-tuning tasks and data sets.} We select tasks probing language capabilities including question answering, summarization and knowledge about the world.
 The language benchmarks GLUE \citep{wang2018glue} and SuperGLUE \citep{wang2019superglue} are handled as composite mixtures with all the tasks blended in proportion to the amount of tokens present in each.
 These benchmarks consist of tasks requiring sentiment analysis (SST-2), word sense disambiguation (WIC), sentence similarty (MRPC, STS-B, QQP), natural language inference (MNLI, QNLI, RTE, CB), question answering (MultiRC, RECORD, BoolQ), coreference resolution (WNLI, WSC) and sentence completion (COPA) and sentence acceptability (CoLA).
-The CNNDM \citep{cnn2015moritz} and BBC XSum \citep{narayan2018don} datasets are used to measure the ability to summarize articles.
-Question answering is probed with the SQuAD dataset \citep{rajpurkar2016squad} and the ARC Reasoning Challenge \citep{clark2018think}.
-And as in \cite{roberts2020much}, we evaluate the knowledge of our models by fine-tuning on three closed-book question answer datasets: Natural Questions \citep{kwiatkowski2019natural}, Web Questions \citep{berant2013semantic} and Trivia QA \citep{joshi2017triviaqa}.
+The CNNDM \citep{cnn2015moritz} and BBC XSum \citep{narayan2018don} data sets are used to measure the ability to summarize articles.
+Question answering is probed with the SQuAD data set \citep{rajpurkar2016squad} and the ARC Reasoning Challenge \citep{clark2018think}.
+And as in \cite{roberts2020much}, we evaluate the knowledge of our models by fine-tuning on three closed-book question answering data sets: Natural Questions \citep{kwiatkowski2019natural}, Web Questions \citep{berant2013semantic} and Trivia QA \citep{joshi2017triviaqa}.
 Closed-book refers to questions posed with no supplemental reference or context material.
 To gauge the model's common sense reasoning we evaluate it on the Winogrande Schema Challenge \citep{sakaguchi2020winogrande}.
 And finally, we test our model's natural language inference capabilities on the Adversarial NLI Benchmark \citep{nie2019adversarial}.

 \textbf{Fine-tuning metrics.} The following evaluation metrics are used throughout the paper: We report the average scores across all subtasks for GLUE and SuperGLUE.
 The Rouge-2 metric is used both the CNNDM and XSum.
 In SQuAD and the closed book tasks (Web, Natural, and Trivia Questions) we report the percentage of answers exactly matching the target (refer to \cite{roberts2020much} for further details and deficiency of this measure).
 Finally, in ARC Easy, ARC Challenge, ANLI, and Winogrande we report the accuracy of the generated responses.